jdidion/atropos/doc/guide.rst

   atropos -T 4 -a ADAPTER -o output.fastq -se input.fastq

-It is important to note that, whatever number of threads you give Atropos, it will one of those for reading input and, if you use the ``--compression writer`` option (or if writer compression is used automatically), another for writing output.
+It is important to note that, whatever number of threads you give Atropos, it will use one of those for reading input and, if you use the ``--compression writer`` option (or if writer compression is used automatically), another for writing output.
 For example, the above command would use 4 cores, 1 reader thread, 1 writer thread, and 2 trimming threads.
 It is recommended that you have at least 2 available cores when using multi-threading.

+Also note that the multi-threading model in Atropos is programmed to not make any assumptions about or impose any limiations on the runtimes of individual tasks.
+Instead, there is a "timeout" period, after which the log messages reporting on the status of the processing escalate from "debug" to "error."
+You can change the timeout length using the ``--process-timeout`` option.
+But don't be alarmed if you see messages such as the following:

+  ERROR: Waiting on worker summaries for 65.0 seconds
+  ERROR: Workers are still alive and haven't returned summaries: 1,4

+This would be interpreted as "All of the data has been loaded, but worker threads 1 and 4 are still working on processing some of it."
+These messages are only to keep you abreast of the status -- a few minutes delay is normal, but if it starts to be tens of minutes or hours, something probably went wrong and you should kill the program (using Ctrl-C).

 Parallel writing
 ----------------